derekchall/MicroMouse-Maze-viewer/readme.md

 ## 🛠️ How to Use

-There are three ways to load a maze into the viewer:
+There are four ways to use the viewer:

 ### 1. Paste or Type
 Go to the [Live Viewer](https://derekchall.github.io/MicroMouse-Maze-viewer/) and simply paste your ASCII maze text directly into the text box.
 The canvas will render and validate it automatically.